Whoa Nelly! Rose Zhang wins Founders Cup to end Korda’s record-tying LPGA Tour winning streak

 “But no matter what happened this week, I would’ve been very satisfied and it reignited my passion for the game once again,” she added after winning on Mother's Day.

 “I just thought to myself, wow, I mean, today is probably going to be a lucky day,” said Zhang, who played with Sagstrom in a stroke-play duel with the rest of the field far back.
-"Maybe I can get something going.
-Would not have imagined myself being who are now, especially after 12.
+“Maybe I can get something going.
+Would not have imagined myself being (here) now, especially after 12.”

 Sagstrom birdied that hole to take a three-shot lead and things did not look good for Zhang.